 Private Cloud vs Public Cloud: What are the main differences?

-Cloud computing has transformed how we work and play online.
-But the cloud isn’t one thing; it spans a range of classifications, types, and architecture models.
+But the cloud isn’t one thing: it spans a range of classifications, types, and architecture models – including, public cloud, private cloud, and hybrid cloud

-This article will compare public and private clouds and explore some of their benefits and differences.
-That way, you’ll be able to decide which option works best for your situation.
+This article will compare public cloud vs private cloud, and explore the benefits and differences of each.
+That way, you’ll be able to decide which option works best for your situation!

 The basics of cloud computing

-From available technologies to compliance, costs to scalability, there are many subtle differences between public and private clouds.
+From available technologies to compliance, costs and scalability, there are many subtle differences between private and clouds.

 Infrastructure